dankamongmen/notcurses/doc/man/man1/notcurses-info.1.md

   * vid: Video can be decoded
   * indn: Multiple-line scrolling is available
   * gpm: Connection is established to the GPM server
+  * kbd: The Kitty keyboard protocol is in use

-* The fourth line indicates the default background color, and whether that color is treated as transparent.
+* The fourth line indicates the default background color, and whether that color is treated as transparent by the terminal (only **kitty** is known to do this), and the default foreground color.

 * The fifth line describes the available bitmap graphics.
 If Sixels are available, the maximum number of color registers and maximum Sixel